Why this website?

 Seriously?
 Just tell me something that works, why it should work for me, and the evidence to back it up.

 That’s where Newbie to Expert comes in.
-To find answers that are reproducible, scalable, sustainable, and applicable to you.
+To find answers that are reproducible, scalable, sustainable, enjoyable, and applicable to you.

 What is Newbie to Expert about?

-First stage, find what works in practice.
+First lens, find what works in practice.
 Look for common patterns among successful practitioners to check the real-world feasibility box.
 Do what they practice overlap?
 If so, there’s a good chance that there is something real there and it’s not just a one-off.

 Next, does the science back it up?
 Sometimes, people simply parrot what others have stated and it becomes “fact.”
 Here, Newbie to Expert surveys the scientific literature to ask a series of questions: